Cowichan Bay

-Cowichan Bay (/ˈkaʊɪtʃæn/) is a bay and community located on the east coast of southern Vancouver Island near Duncan, in British Columbia.
+Cowichan Bay (/ˈkaʊɪtʃæn/) is a bay and community located on the east coast of southern Vancouver Island near Duncan, in British Columbia, Canada.
 The mouth of the Cowichan River is near Cowichan Bay.
-Mount Tzouhalem and its hiking trails and ecological reserve stands to the north.
+Mount Tzouhalem with its hiking trails and ecological reserve stands to the north.
 The bay is known for its fishing and scenic value.
 The area's main industries are fishing and tourism.

 The area is served by the nearby coast-spanning Island Highway and Island Rail Corridor.

 First Nation history

 For many thousands of years Cowichan Bay was home to First Nations people who harvested the wealth of salmon and shellfish found in its many coves, tidal flats and swiftly flowing rivers.
 A rare steatite anthropomorphic bowl was discovered on Cowichan Bay in the late nineteenth century.
 One of only about 50 so far found and estimated to originate from the Marpole Culture (400 BC-400 AD), it is now in the British Museum's collection.